Sainathredde/PYTHON-PROJECT-1/README.md

 - 🔐 Login system with database authentication
 - 📄 Collect personal details like name, phone, and address
-- 🚘 Add car rental details and calculate total price
+- 🚘 Collect car details like car nuber,name,model
 - 💰 Calculate payment based on number of days
 - 💾 Stores all data in MySQL database